bleyerj/comet-fenicsx/intro/linear_elasticity.md

 ```

 Finally, a `LinearProblem` object is created based on the variational problem, the boundary conditions and a Function `u` in which we want to store the solution.
 We can also pass parameters to setup he solver type.
-Results are then stored in a ".xdmf" format to be visualized using Paraview for instance.
+Results are then stored in a ".pvd" format to be visualized using Paraview for instance.

 ```python
 problem = fem.petsc.LinearProblem(